 - Life Member - $3,500

-1. Evidence of current status required.
+1. Proof of current status may be requested.

 3. For persons whose primary identification is in fields other than history.